Duke-GCB/D4S2/Azure-Delivery.md

 ## Customer
 Sequencing Core **Customer**(PI) that needs to take ownership of the data.
 The PI's lab members will need to download the data.

-## Logic App
+## Logic App (in Azure)
-The **Logic App** runs inside the Azure Cloud.
 It listens for a POST message and passes the payload into the **Data Factory**.
 [Logic App documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview).

-## Data Factory
+## Data Factory (in Azure)
-The **Data Factory** runs inside the Azure Cloud.
 It uses a `Copy data` activity to copy files from the **Sequencing Core** container to the **Customer**'s container.
 It calls a **Function App** to retrieve metadata including a checksum about the files being delivered.
 It calls a Web activity to send the file metadata to **Duke Data Delivery**.
 [Data Factory documentation](https://docs.microsoft.com/en-us/azure/data-factory/introduction).

-## Function App
+## Function App (in Azure)
-The **Function App** runs inside the Azure Cloud.
 It uses Azure python libraries to list files in the container and lookup the MD5 checksum values.

 ## Azure Blob Storage
 Data is stored in Azure Data Lake Storage Gen2.
 The **Sequencing Core** and **Customer** will have containers (potentially in different storage accounts) to hold data.
 The **Customer** must submit a SNOW ticket to request the storage before they can accept delivery.